 Maui Economic Development Board received funding through a grant from Sempra U.S. Gas & Power for the development of a new education app aimed at teaching science and math students about wind farms.
 These funds also supported the translation of island energy curriculum into the Hawaiian language for use in immersion science classrooms.

-- Created about 180 construction jobs at the peak of construction and four positions to operate the facility
+- Created about 180 construction jobs and seven full-time positions

-- Supports Hawaii’s efforts to obtain 40 percent of its electricity from renewable sources by 2030
+- Supports Hawaii’s goal to obtain 100 percent of its electricity from renewable sources by 2045

 - Provides a new source of clean, locally produced power

 - Includes up to 4.4 MWh storage capacity (11 MW power capacity) to support stability of the power grid